-How to Play It: A dividend strategy with Apple in mind
+How to play it: A dividend strategy with Apple in mind

 "Digesting the pending acquisition of Motorola Mobility will keep them occupied for now, but longer term Google's core business is a strong cash generator, and a dividend would be one way to put that cash to work," said Daniel Ernst, an analyst at Hudson Square Research in New York.

 A technology-focused ETF could be another way to play possible dividend increases in the sector.
-The $9.5 billion Technology Select SPDR, for example, is top heavy with dividend payers Apple, Microsoft, International Business Machines and AT&T accounting for 41 percent of the fund's assets.
+The $9.5 billion Technology Select SPDR (XLKS.L), for example, is top heavy with dividend payers Apple, Microsoft, International Business Machines (IBM.N) and AT&T (T.N) accounting for 41 percent of the fund's assets.
 Google is the fifth-largest holding at 5.3 percent.

 The fund, which costs 18 cents per $100 invested, yields 1.33 percent.